majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

    create an application, copy the access key and secret key and check all the scopes for  your App.

-4) change the value of cleint_id and client_secret in .env file like the following:
+4) change the value of client_id and client_secret in .env file like the following:

-   cleint_id: value of access key from your application under https://unsplash.com/developers
+   client_id: value of access key from your application under https://unsplash.com/developers

-   cleint_secret:value secret key from your application under  https://unsplash.com/developers
+   client_secret:value secret key from your application under  https://unsplash.com/developers

 5) in your developer Unsplash App change the redirect url  to adjust your configuration